asinarpit/react-gif-generator-app/README.md

 - Utilizes a custom React hook to manage data fetching from the Giphy API.
 - Styled using the Tailwind CSS framework for a modern and responsive design.

+## Live Demo

+You can access the live demo here - https://react-gif-generator.netlify.app/